This article applies to all TeamViewer users.

 📌Note: If you have never used your TeamViewer account on a device, with an app or within a browser, you have to authorize the account usage at the first login.

-If the device is not yet assigned to your TeamViewer account: Click Extras --> Options --> Security --> click the Configure... button --> The Assign to account dialog box will open --> Click the Assign button --> Under Personal Password (for unattended access) activate the Grant easy access checkbox --> click OK.
+If the device is not yet assigned to your TeamViewer account: Click the Gear icon (⚙) in the upper right corner of the TeamViewer application and navigate to Security (1) and click the Configure... button (2).
+The Assign to account dialog box will open, prompting you to enter your TeamViewer account information (3).
+Click the Assign button (4) to save.

 📌Note: You must activate this function individually for each computer.